RameshBabuAsh/UnslothPuzzles/README.md

 Feel free to explore and improve upon these solutions.

+### A Note for Unsloth People

-**For Unsloth People** : I am Ramesh Babu, a third-year B.Tech CSE student at Indian Institute of Information Technology, Design and Manufacturing, Jabalpur, India, with a keen interest in Artificial Intelligence.
+I’m Ramesh Babu, a third-year B.Tech CSE student at the Indian Institute of Information Technology, Design and Manufacturing, Jabalpur, India, with a strong passion for Artificial Intelligence.
+Please note that in my implementation, the Torch Compile task is closely correlated with the FSDP2 task.
+For the best understanding, I recommend reviewing the tasks in the following order:

+1. **Torch Compile**
+2. **FSDP2**
+3. **Triton**
+4. **Backpropagation**

+This sequence will help you follow the evolution and integration of the features.

 ## Challenge Progress: